 Hola, bienvenido.
-Spanish is the official language of 21 countries, spoken by 559 million people worldwide.
+Spanish is the official language of 20 - countries, spoken by 543 million people worldwide.
 It is rated as one of the most in-demand languages.

 This level is an introduction to the language and welcomes any student (grades 9 to 12) who has not studied Spanish before.
 You will learn sentence structures, pronunciation, expressions, and vocabulary to be able to communicate in familiar settings.
-You will also explore today's Hispanic world through art, music, singing, and activities that will help you build your memory.
+You will also explore today's Hispanic world through art, music, singing, and activities that will help you build your memory as well as your aural skills.
 Classes provide engaging situations, daily practice, and lots of participation.
-Come ready to share, listen attentively and speak.
+Come ready to share, listen attentively, speak, read and write.

-If you are a heritage learner (a student who already speaks the language), take a placement test.
+Heritage learners (a student who already speaks the language) are encouraged to take a placement test